 UPSC IAS Prelims Last Minute Tips 2024

-IAS Prelims Last Minute Tips 2024 - The Union Public Services Commission will be conducting the IAS 2024 Examination.
-The UPSC CSE 2024 Notification will be released on the official UPSC website.
-The notification will contain details regarding the UPSC exam, like the UPSC IAS Exam dates, exam pattern and syllabus, which will help students prepare well.
+IAS Prelims Last Minute Tips 2024 - The Union Public Services Commission will be conducting the IAS 2024 examination on June 16, 2024.
 Candidates appearing for the IAS 2024 exam can go through the last-minute tips for UPSC prelims 2024 given below.
-The final week before the IAS 2024 exam is extremely crucial, and candidates should strive to use this time efficiently.
+The last two weeks before the IAS 2024 exam is extremely crucial, and candidates should strive to use this time efficiently.

 Candidates should make the most of the final week’s revision for both General Studies (GS) and the Civil Services Aptitude Test (CSAT).
 Below, we have prepared some tips on effective IAS revision strategies to help candidates navigate their last-minute preparation for the UPSC prelims 2024.
 We discuss how you can tackle the objective-type questions of the UPSC Preliminary examination.